ex0lis/ldap2synapse/README.md

 - Retrieves a list of users registered on the Matrix Synapse server.

 #### `delete_user(user_id, access_token)`
-- Deletes user data and deactivates the user on the Matrix Synapse server.
+- Deletes user data and deactivates the user account on the Matrix Synapse server for users that are not present in LDAP.

 #### `update_user_data(user_id, update_payload, access_token)`
 - Updates user attributes on the Matrix Synapse server.

+#### `save_deleted_users(deleted_users_list, deleted_users)`
+- Saves the list of deleted users to a file.

 #### `load_deleted_users(deleted_users_list)`
 - Loads a list of deleted users from a file.

-#### `save_deleted_users(deleted_users_list, deleted_users)`
-- Saves the list of deleted users to a file.

 #### `compare_and_update(ldap_users_data, registered_users, access_token)`
-- Compares LDAP users with registered Matrix users.
-- Updates user attributes or deletes users as necessary.
+- Compares LDAP users with registered Matrix users and pdates user attributes or deletes users as necessary.

 #### `register_unregistered(ldap_users_data, registered_users)`
 - Registers users that exist in LDAP but not on the Matrix server.

-### 4. **Main Function**
+**Main Function Structure:**

 #### `main()`
-- Orchestrates the synchronization process:
-  1. Retrieves an access token.
+1) Retrieves an access token.
-  2. Fetches registered users from the Matrix server.
+2) Fetches registered users from the Matrix server.
-  3. Fetches user data from LDAP.
+3) Fetches user data from LDAP.
-  4. Registers any unregistered users.
+4) Registers any unregistered users.
-  5. Compares and updates user data.
+5) Compares and updates user data.

-### 5. **Continuous Synchronization**

-- The script runs in an infinite loop, invoking the `main()` function and then sleeping for a specified period before the next synchronization cycle.
+The script runs in an infinite loop, invoking the `main()` function and then sleeping for a specified period (default is 1 hour) before the next synchronization cycle.

 This setup ensures that the Matrix Synapse server is kept in sync with the LDAP directory, reflecting changes in user accounts, whether they are additions, updates, or deletions.
 The logging mechanism provides detailed insights into the synchronization process and helps in troubleshooting any issues that arise.

-## Docker Setup
+## Docker Compose Setup

 To run the synchronization service in a Docker container, follow these steps: